PolymathNetwork/polymath-core-deprecated/README.md

 # Polymath Security Token Contracts

-The smart contracts for Security Token Creation [Polymath][polymath].
+The smart contracts for Security Tokens on the [Polymath Network][polymath].

 ![Polymath](Polymath.png)